To discover your career needs, you first need a career needs assessment. Assess where you are and where you want to be in this lesson.

 pursing a new degree or volunteer opportunity.

-We'll talk more about developing job skills in our Gain Job Skills module.
+We'll talk more about developing job skills in our Gain Job Skills lesson.